ctlfsh/Sentiment-Index/README.md

 ## Sentiment Index

-A lightweight Python toolkit for collecting and analyzing text from U.S. federal government websites.
+A tool for collecting and analyzing text from U.S. federal government websites.
 It scrapes each site's homepage, extracts visible text, and uses a local LLM to detect partisan or accusatory language.